Drawing

 Undergraduate

-Students in the drawing program work from a considerable variety of perceptual, conceptual, procedural, imaginary and theoretical models.
+In the drawing program, students work from a variety of perceptual, conceptual, procedural, imaginary and theoretical models.
 Emphasis is placed on the investigation of drawing as a media in which to create strong statements of personal expression.
-Through practice and the development of research and studio skills, students are encouraged to work creating an environment where the making of drawings and the ideas behind them is simultaneous and engaging.Students are guided in their professional practice as well as a studio ethic honing the individualization of your voice and vision, expansion of your visual language, experimentation, and the necessary levels of self-reflection and self-discipline.
+Through practice and the development of research and studio skills, as well as the study of histories, theories and practices of their discipline, students develop a studio practice where the making of drawings is deeply embedded and informed by the ideas behind them.
+Through a range of drawing courses students hone their individual voice and vision and construct their visual language.

 Early on, students study the basic language of drawing.
-The undergraduate Drawing sequence begins with the basic language of drawing.
-The 2000-level courses in Perceptual Drawing and Figure Drawing I emphasize the uses of drawing from observation and art anatomy while Drawing: Movement and Motion asks students to explore the language of drawing visual movement and the concepts of motion in two-dimensional art forms.
+The undergraduate Drawing sequence begins with courses in Perceptual Drawing and Figure Drawing which emphasize the uses of drawing from observation and art anatomy while Drawing: Movement and Motion teaches students to explore the language of drawing visual movement and the concepts of motion in two-dimensional art forms.

 During the senior drawing studio year, a body of more personal work is distilled.
 Students are guided in their professional practice as well as a studio ethic that hones the individualization of voice and vision, expansion of visual language, experimentation, and the necessary levels of self-reflection and self-discipline.